cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/hooks.md

 ## Arguments

-Kprobes, uprobes and tracepoints all share a needed arguments fields called `args`.
+Kprobes and tracepoints may use the optional `args` field.
 It is a list of arguments to include in the trace output.
 Tetragon's BPF code requires information about the types of arguments to properly read, print and filter on its arguments.
 This information needs to be provided by the user under the